goerz/git-repos/README.markdown

                             reported about them.
       --remote              Disregard all repos that do not have least one remote defined
+      --remote-url=REMOTE_URL
+                            Disregard all repos that do not have a remote containing the given URL.
+Implies --remote.
       --local               Disregard all repos that have any remote defined --repolist=REPOLIST   Textfile that contains the path of all your git repositories Defaults to /Volumes/HOME/goerz/.gitrepos